kristiansyrjanen/billystat/README.md

 ### /custom

-This was first attempt to train YOLOv3 weights, not successful.
+This was the first attempt to train YOLOv3 weights, not successful.

 ### /swissair

-This was second attempt to train YOLOv3 weights.
+This was the second attempt to train YOLOv3 weights.
 This time it started to iterate throught files, but without results.
 Something went wrong during training.

 ### /snowman

-This was third attempt to train YOLOv3 weights.
-This time also program started to successfully iterate throught files.
+This was the third attempt to train YOLOv3 weights.
+This time also the program started to successfully iterate throught files.
 But because it was really doing something during training, it was so slow, it took about 20 hours to do 2000 iterations with my laptop.
 And that is why this one also "failed".

 ### /snooker

-At the same time as I tried to work with snowman-detection, we build a completely working YOLOv3 configuration, which ended up with a working weight (which is not perfect).
+At the same time as I tried to work with snowman-detection, we built a completely working YOLOv3 configuration, which ended up with a working weight (which is not perfect).

 [YoloV3 with custom weights(Imgur)](https://i.imgur.com/bIW2KPW.gif)